Accessible Signage and Spaces

 Sourcing signage: Several local companies produce accessible signage.
 We have found the cost of producing accessible signage locally cheaper than it used to be.
 You can import signage but it tends to be more expensive, can have different braille codes and sizes, and might not comply with Blind Low Vision NZ guidelines.
 If you do import braille signs, you should know that braille signage from the USA does not comply.
 Australian and UK signs may be safer choices.

-Braille signage production: although Blind Low Vision NZ doesn’t produce signage, we can supply an image of the correctly-sized braille as a PDF.
+Braille signage production: Blind Low Vision NZ does not produce signage.
+We support the creation of accessible signs by providing Braille artwork to the manufacturer by supplying an image of the correctly-sized braille as a PDF.

 For a quote, call 0800 24 33 33 or email AFPRequests@blindlowvision.org.nz